College of Osteopathic Medicine of the Pacific, Northwest

 Medical school in Oregon, U.S.

-The College of Osteopathic Medicine of the Pacific, Northwest, also known as COMP Northwest, is a non-profit, private medical school for osteopathic medicine located in Lebanon, in the U.S. state of Oregon.
+The Heatherington College of Osteopathic Medicine, formerly known as College of Osteopathic Medicine of the Pacific-Northwest, is a non-profit, private medical school for osteopathic medicine located in Lebanon, in the U.S. state of Oregon.
 Opened in 2011, the school is a branch campus of Western University of Health Sciences' College of Osteopathic Medicine of the Pacific, and is operated in partnership with Samaritan Health Services.
 Graduates of the college receive the Doctor of Osteopathic Medicine degree.
 The university eventually plans to open additional colleges at the Lebanon campus.

 History

 Plans for the school were announced as early as 2007, and in January 2008 it was announced the school would partner with Willamette Valley based Samaritan Health Services.
 A year later, the planned school received accreditation by the American Osteopathic Association, and in June 2009 groundbreaking took place for the first building on the campus, a 55000 ft2 structure owned by Samaritan Health Services and leased to the school.
 That building was estimated to cost $15 million to build, and COMP Northwest signed a 20-year lease on the building.

 During the 76th Oregon Legislative Assembly, the Senate passed a resolution to "congratulate the College of Osteopathic Medicine of the Pacific Northwest, thank the founders for their commitment to the people of Oregon and wish the college success in the future".
 The school opened in August 2011 with an initial enrollment of 107 students, and 15 full-time faculty members.
 At that time tuition was $47,000 and the college planned to eventually grow to 400 students.
 COMP Northwest is expected to nearly double the number of Oregon residents graduating as physicians from medical school.
 In March 2012, the Lebanon Area Chamber of Commerce gave COMP-Northwest the Small Business of the Year Award.
 The school's first class of 100 graduated in June 2015.

-As of the 2023-2024 academic school year there were 431 students enrolled with a faculty and administrative staff of 21 and 815 alumni at the end of calendar year 2022.
+As of the 2025-2026 academic school year there were 413 students enrolled with a faculty and administrative staff of 21 and 1,100 alumni at the end of academic year 2026.

 On July 24th, 2025 the school announced it would be renamed to the Heatherington College of Osteopathic Medicine in honor of benefactor Jeff Heatherington.
 Heatherington has donated around $50 million to the college as well as 150 acres of property to build a new behavioral health college in Lebanon.

 In September 2025, the school received the deed for 150 acres of land in Lebanon, Oregon.

-Academics
+Recognition

-The students entering as the inaugural Class of 2015 had an average Medical College Admission Test (MCAT) score of 28 and an average overall GPA of 3.53.
+U.S. News & World Report has named Western University of Health Sciences' College of Osteopathic Medicine of the Pacific & Heatherington College of Osteopathic Medicine as a Tier I institution for primary care training.
+WesternU has also been recognized for the most graduates Practicing Primary Care, Practicing in Health Professional Shortage Areas and a Tier 4 medical school for research.